Approved by the Transportation Policy Committee on January 10, 2024

 The American Society of Civil Engineers (ASCE) recognizes Public Private Partnerships (P3s) as one of many methods of financing and delivering infrastructure improvements.
 ASCE supports the use of P3 project delivery methods to enhance federal, state, and local resources when the public interest is protected by meeting the following criteria:

-• The P3 contract includes, at a minimum, asset performance criteria that address long-term viability, life cycle costs, return on public and private investment, handback conditions at end of contract term, projected yearly revenue, identification of responsible parties and their roles, and residual value.
+- The P3 contract includes, at a minimum, asset performance criteria that address long-term viability, life cycle costs, return on public and private investment, transfer at end of contract term, projected yearly revenue, identification of responsible parties and their roles, and residual value.

-• Transparency and public participation in all aspects of contract development, project implementation and any subsequent operation.
+- Transparency and public participation in aspects of project development, implementation and operation.

-• There is participation and compliance by both public and private partners with all applicable planning and design standards, and environmental requirements.
-Appropriate professionals including professional engineers should be part of this process.
+- There is participation and compliance by both public and private partners with all applicable planning and design standards, and environmental requirements.
+Appropriate, qualified team members, including professional engineers, should be part of this process.

-• The engineering firms as prime consultants and subconsultants, and as part of a larger P3 team that likely includes a contractor, developer, and operator among others, and the consultants should be appropriately licensed engineering firms in their respective areas of expertise for which they are providing engineer-of-record services.
+- Engineering firms that are part of a larger P3 team should be appropriately licensed in their respective areas of expertise for which they are providing engineer-of-record services to ensure appropriate design standards are followed and applied for the project.

-• Furthermore, a small and disadvantaged business program should be included with establishment of participation goals, outreach provisions, local company and human resources preferences, and presentation of plans to achieve stated goals and provisions.
+- Furthermore, a small and disadvantaged business program should be included with the establishment of participation goals, outreach provisions, local company and human resources preferences, and presentation of plans to achieve stated goals and provisions.

 Issue